wp-plugins/categorytinymce/readme.txt

 == Changelog ==

+= 3.5.1 =
+* Notification of CategoryTinymce 4.0 at http://wp.ypraise.com/

 = 3.5 =
 * Notification of ending of support for this plugin due to latest update of Wordpress to 3.9